DanielMSussman/simpleJuliaTreesitterTools.nvim/README.md

 ## To-do
 * Explore other treesitter-based actions I might want to do in Julia
 * Investigate adding support for linting local variable names.
+* There is also a half-hearted experimental implementation that tries to interface with the LanguageServer.jl LSP for everything; this works poorly (if at all) -- I was surprised that LSP-based enforcement wasn't already an option, but I'm sure a smarter, functional implementation is out there somewhere.

 ### Thanks?